Now that you have recalibrated your point of reference, it’s time to officially begin. It’s time to SUBDUE YOUR TECH. But where to start?

 - If you have a child, get them off social media.
 Seriously.

-- Keeping checking out subdueyour.tech, obviously.
+- Keep checking out subdueyour.tech, obviously.
 I hope to keep updating this website.

 - Whichever browser you use, install the browser extension uBlock Origin.
 Without getting into the technical details, this extension fights against yet another example of invisible abuse that’s secretly embedded in devices.
 Go and check it out.

 - Stop browsing and start downloading.
 Fight centralised information.
 Review your internet habits and identify what things you really should have your own copy of.
-If you read an interesting article, perhaps save it as a PDF instead of assuming the website will always be available and/or that (more importantly) the content will never change.
+2

-- Avoid all “personalised” algorithms.
-They are not your friend.
+Avoid all “personalised” algorithms.
+They are not friendly.
+They are seriously abusive.

 - Reduce your social media use even more.
-Specially, avoid all infinite feeds.
+Specifically, avoid all infinite feeds.
 Restrict yourself into only visiting profile pages directly.

 - Change your web browser.